tinode/tindroid/README.md

 * For bugs and feature requests [open an issue](https://github.com/tinode/tindroid/issues/new).
 * Use https://tinode.co/contact for commercial inquiries.

+## Helping out

+* If you appreciate our work, please help spread the word!
+Sharing on Reddit, HN, and other communities helps more than you think.
+* Consider buying paid support: https://tinode.co/support.html
+* If you are a software developer, send us your pull requests with bug fixes and new features.
+* If you use the app and discover bugs or missing features, let us know by filing bug reports and feature requests.
+Vote for existing feature requests you find most valuable.
+* If you speak a language other than English, [translate](https://github.com/tinode/chat/blob/devel/docs/translations.md#android) the apps into your language.
+You may also review and improve existing translations.
+* If you are a UI/UX expert, help us polish the app UI.
+* Use it: install it for your colleagues or friends at work or at home.
+Please [contact us](https://tinode.co/contact) if you want to participate in [closed testing](https://support.google.com/googleplay/android-developer/answer/9845334?hl=en).

 ## What works:

 * One-on-one conversations and group chats.